-/course/cs168/pub/snowcast.
+/course/cs168/pub/<os>/snowcast, where <os> is one of linux, darwin, or windows.
 Take advantage of these!
 You can test your adherence to the protocol based on how well your programs interact with them.
 This is why our protocol is specified so precisely.
 Your programs are expected to interoperate with ours.